 We maintain certification of both ISO 9001 and 27001 to demonstrate our commitment to our customers and to a robust, optimized quality management system.
 We are happy to host a remote audit of our QMS for new customers, and annually thereafter if required.

-We provide customers with a template to get started on documenting the configuration of your instance of Qualio.
+Use the Configuration template found here to get started on documenting the configuration of Suppliers and/or Design Controls in your instance of Qualio.
 This becomes the baseline for change management for your instance going forward and will become an Effective Document in Qualio once reviewed and approved.

 Validation Summary Report (VSR)